jkulow/BoxForBusiness/REAMDE.md

 You will need to have a Box for Business account to download the necessary binaries and executables for this script to work.

-The binaries will need to be placed in an installers subdirectory in the same directory as the script and named according to the names in the script.
+The binaries will need to be placed in an 'installers' subdirectory in the same directory as the script and named according to the names in the script.

 **INFO:**